maxnd/mxMarkEdit/README.md

 # Troubleshooting

 - If the app cannot open the Zotero library in the `Documents` or `Downloads` directory, it’s probably a matter of file permission.
 Open a `.md` file in this folder, give the app the permission to access the folder, quit and run again the app.
-- If the title of a document in the YALM section contains a colon, Pandoc cannot translate it in Word, and simply nothing happens.
+- If the title of a document in the YAML section contains a colon, Pandoc cannot translate it in Word, and simply nothing happens.
 So include the title among two `'` (e.g. `title: 'Light: from nature to art'`).

 # Mentions and reviews